 There is a selection of countries that are eligible for a Vietnam visa on arrival.
 If you belong to one of these countries and are arriving on an International flight into Hanoi, Danang, Hai Phong, Nha Trang or Ho Chi Minh City airports, there is an alternative to obtaining a full visa stamp from the Vietnamese Embassy in your home country.

 The e-Visa or visa on arrival are simple and cheap options.
 Each type has advantages and depend on how long you will be staying in Vietnam and if you need single or multiple entry.
 We choose the visa on arrival as we stay longer than 30 days.
-More information on the visa types and how to apply can be found here.
+More information on the visa types and how to apply can be found in our extensive guide to Australians visa for Vietnam.

 We have used this option twice and it was easy, we just downloaded and filled in the papers and took along passport photos which were handed over for processing on arrival.